-TASMAN COUNCIL LOCAL PLANNING SCHEDULES
+CENTRAL HIGHLANDS COUNCIL LOCAL PLANNING SCHEDULES

 The Tasmanian Land Conservancy (TLC) is a for-purpose, apolitical, conservation organisation that protects nature on private land (www.tasland.org.au).
-Our mission is to look after Tasmania's unique natural places, rare ecosystems, and the habitat of threatened plants and wildlife on private land.
+Our vision is for Tasmania to be a global leader in nature conservation.
+Through various programs and initiatives, we look after Tasmania's unique natural places, rare ecosystems, and the habitat of threatened plants and wildlife on private land.
 We value nature and the cultural, social and economic benefits it provides us all.

-The TLC works across four main areas:
+The TLC works across four main areas of strategic intent: